esm-tools/pymor_workshop/exercises/custom_functions/README.rst

 Notice in the above function, ``density`` is defined as a unit aware quantity so that the correct dimensionality reduction happens automatically in the calculations.
 Also notice the ``ureg`` function.
-This function is provided by pymorize tool.
+This function is provided by pymor tool.
 The advantage of using this function as opposed to ``UnitRegistry`` from ``pint`` library is that it can handle various kinds of unit notations.
 For instance, ``pint`` does not recognize the unit notation ``kg m-3``.
 It